 Sec.

-401. General powers of the Postal Service.

-402. Delegation of authority.
+General powers of the Postal Service.
+401. 402.
+Delegation of authority.
 403. General duties.

-404. Specific powers.
+Specific powers.
 404a.
 Specific limitations.

-405. Printing of illustrations of United States

-postage stamps.

-406. Postal services at Armed Forces installa-

-tions.

-407. International postal arrangements.

-408. International money-order exchanges.

-409. Suits by and against the Postal Service.

-410. Application of other laws.
+405. Printing of illustrations of United States postage stamps.
+406. Postal services at Armed Forces installations.
+407 International postal arrangements.
+International money-order exchanges.
+408. Suits by and against the Postal Service.
+409. 410.
+Application of other laws.
 411. Cooperation with other Government agencies.

-412. Nondisclosure of lists of names and addresses.

-413. Postal services at diplomatic posts.
+Nondisclosure of lists of names and addresses.
+412. 413 Postal services at diplomatic posts.

-414. Special postage stamps.